Maetzi87/mushroomic-icons/README.md

 Q: The icon ain't showing, it's just white space where it should be.
 What's up with that?

 A: Probably related to cache.
 Try opening your instance in a incognito/private Window and see if your icon shows then.
 If yes, it's cache related.
 If not, spellcheck.

-## Thanks

-Thanks to @thomasloven, as I used his hass-fontawesome as a template for this pack

-Thanks to @prairiesnpr, @kmlucy, @GeorgeSG, @shbatm, @clemalex824 and @rautesamtr for their contributiuons